Skip to main content

 Maintaining a Clean Email List

 Keeping your email list clean and up-to-date is essential.
-Uscreen automatically filters out contacts from being able to be sent broadcasts who have not received emails from you in over 90 days.
+Uscreen automatically filters out contacts from being able to be sent broadcasts that have not been active in your membership or received an email from you in 12 months.
 This helps keep your contact list clean and prevents bounced emails or spam reports.
 Learn More

 Monitoring Your Sender Reputation